python/exceptiongroups/except_star.md

 `BarError` or `FooError`  into a list and assign that wrapped list to `e`.
 The type of `e` would be `ExceptionGroup[Union[BarError, FooError]]`.

-Even though every `except*` star can be called only once, any number of them can be run during handling of an `ExceptionGroup`.
+Even though every `except*` clause can be executed only once, any number of them can be run during handling of an `ExceptionGroup`.
 E.g. in the above example,  both `except *SpamError:` and `except *(BarError, FooError) as e:` could get executed during handling of one `ExceptionGroup` object, or all of the `except*` clauses, or just one of them.
+However, each exception in the exception group is only handled by one except* clause -- the first one that matches its type.

 It is not allowed to use both regular except blocks and the new `except*` clauses in the same `try` block.
 E.g. the following example would raise a